 Mr. Griffin is admitted to practice law in Maryland and the District of Columbia.
-He has been a litigator for almost 20 years and has vast experience trying cases in state and federal courts.
+He has been a litigator for more than 20 years and has vast experience trying cases in state and federal courts.
 He has successfully litigated and consulted on several hundred cases involving allegations of domestic violence and child physical and sexual abuse.
 He has conducted training seminars for other attorneys in this specialized area and has advised litigators who were trying such cases.
 Mr. Griffin has also testified in front of the Maryland General Assembly concerning proposed changes in Maryland’s laws on abuse and domestic violence.
 Similarly, he has testified in front of the Maryland Human Trafficking Task Force about the role that child physical and sexual abuse play in leading children to become susceptible to human trafficking.

 In October of 2016 Mr. Griffin was appointed by Maryland Governor Lawrence J. Hogan to serve as a member of the NeShante and Chloe Davis Domestic Violence Prevention Task Force.
 The Task Force’s mission is to study and make recommendations to the Governor and the Maryland General Assembly regarding domestic violence prevention strategies and policies.